humank/ddd-practitioners-ref/README.md

 - Integrate with AWS cloud native offerings
 -----

 **Updated @ 2019-12-17.
-So far this workshop has been officially merged into [aws-samples/designing-cloud-native-microservices-on-aws](https://github.com/aws-samples/designing-cloud-native-microservices-on-aws/), all of the un-resolved reserach and imeplementation will also merge too, wellcome to keep going watch and star the new repo.**
+So far this workshop has been officially merged into [aws-samples/designing-cloud-native-microservices-on-aws](https://github.com/aws-samples/designing-cloud-native-microservices-on-aws/), if you tend to know more on how to deploy the artifacts to AWS, please refer to it.**

 ![image](docs/img/coffee.jpg) .
 _Picture license-free from [Pexels](https://www.pexels.com/photo/background-beverage-breakfast-brown-414645/)_